zackstout/Wish-list/README.md

 # Wish List

 ## Clear directives:
-- [ ] Complete user interface for spirograph.
+- [x] Complete user interface for spirograph.
+- [ ] Make spirographs more efficient: i.e. don't redraw entire path each frame.
 - [ ] Complete runtime races.
 - [ ] Group poets in DB by genre, epoch, sentiment.
 - [ ] Improve the efficiency of the Menger Sponge.